 - 13.1.1 This model run analyses the Preferred Option, fully built out, and a package of mitigation measures against the 2041 Baseline.
-The mitigation measures for the Preferred Option fully built out are the same as those tested in Model Run 4, as detailed in Section 11.1 above, and are in addition to the baseline schemes set out in paragraph 2.2.12 in Part 1 of this report. - 13.1.2 Mitigation measures were identified by Cambridgeshire County Council's Transport Strategy and Funding team in discussion with Greater Cambridge Shared Planning, drawing on adopted transport policies, awareness of emerging transport infrastructure schemes, and engagement with relevant partners such as the Greater Cambridge Partnership. - 13.1.3 It is important to note that the mitigation tested at this time does not include any policy requirements for a 'trip budget' approach, as is planned for North East Cambridge and for Cambridge East, and almost certainly for other large sites including the expansion of Cambourne.
-The mode share of car use for the larger sites within the Preferred Option (specifically North East Cambridge and Cambridge East) are therefore likely to be over-estimated at this point in the assessment process.
+The mitigation measures for the Preferred Option fully built out are the same as those tested in Model Run 4, as detailed in Section 11.1 above, and are in addition to the baseline schemes set out in paragraph 2.2.12 in Part 1 of this report. - 13.1.2 Mitigation measures were identified by Cambridgeshire County Council's Transport Strategy and Funding team in discussion with Greater Cambridge Shared Planning, drawing on adopted transport policies, awareness of emerging transport infrastructure schemes, and engagement with relevant partners such as the Greater Cambridge Partnership. - 13.1.3 It is important to note that the mitigation tested at this time does not include a trip budget policy approach, which is identified as required for North East Cambridge, Cambridge East and the Cambridge Biomedical Campus.
+This will also be considered for other large sites as the draft Local Plan is prepared, including the expansion of Cambourne.
+The mode share of car use for the larger sites within the Preferred Option are therefore likely to be over-estimated at this point in the assessment process.

 - 13.2.1 Model Run 3 assumes that the strategic sites included in the preferred option are fully built out and mitigated by 2041.
 The trajectory for the build out of these sites envisages that they will take longer than this to complete, and as such this model run is a proxy that allows the transport characteristics of the fully built out and mitigated development to be assessed.
 It allows for the assessment of whether the identified mitigation package is capable of catering for the transport demand of the completed developments.
 This is important as it allows for a more robust understanding of the deliverability and viability of the development in the Preferred Option, including where it is expected to take place beyond the plan period. - 13.2.2 The conclusions set out in Section 5.2 of this report note that larger settlements often have more sustainable transport characteristics and less reliance on the private car due to the presence of a wider range of employment opportunities and local services.
-Model Runs 2 and 3 allows for this point to be assessed for the Preferred Option. - 13.2.3 Table 62 and Table 63 show the change in trips and change in mode shares due to the growth contained in the Preferred Option when fully built out and mitigated.
-Table 64 and Table 65 show the new trips and the mode share of those trips generated by the Preferred Option when fully built out and mitigated.
-Figure 53 shows the changes in mode share that result.
+Model Runs 2 and 3 allows for this point to be assessed for the Preferred Option. - 13.2.3 0 and Table 58 show the change in trips and change in mode shares due to the growth contained in the Preferred Option when fully built out and mitigated.
+0 and Table 60 show the new trips and the mode share of those trips generated by the Preferred Option when fully built out and mitigated.
+Figure 52 shows the changes in mode share that result.